aws-samples/aws-modernization-with-trendmicro/content/50_DataSync/_index.md

 #### 1. Activate the DataSync agent in the same AWS region where the stack named ```DataMigrationWorkshop-inCloudResources``` was deployed.

 Although the agent instance was created in the **DataMigrationWorkshop-onPremResources** template, before it can be used it needs to be activated.
-Follow the steps below to activate the agent.

-- Ensure you are in the AWS region ```us-east-2```.
+Follow the steps below to activate the agent:

 - Go to the AWS Management console page navigate to **AWS DataSync**.